Tuesday, March 24, 2026

 But in 2026, AI is finally catching up to the waiting room.

-Healthcare administrative waste costs the U.S. system an estimated $265 billion per year, and a meaningful slice of that waste starts at the front desk.
+Healthcare administrative waste costs the U.S. system an estimated hundreds of billions per year (per healthcare industry estimates), and a meaningful slice of that waste starts at the front desk.
 Paper intake forms create a cascade of inefficiencies that ripple through the entire care journey:

 The numbers tell a clear story: paper intake isn't just inconvenient — it's a systemic failure mode.
 Every transcription error is a potential clinical risk.
 Every skipped question is a gap in the provider's understanding.
 Every extra minute in the waiting room is a patient whose trust erodes before the appointment begins.